 Advice for FSBO sellers

-Identify and, if possible, remove any environmental hazards in your home, such as asbestos, lead, mold, or Chinese-manufactured drywall — a common problem in Florida.
-Also check whether the home has suffered structural damage from fire, wind, water, flood, hail, or sinkholes, another widespread feature of the Sunshine State.
+Identify and, if possible, remove any environmental hazards in your home, such as asbestos, lead, mold, or Chinese-manufactured drywall — a common problem that can complicate a Florida home sale.
+Also check whether the home has suffered structural damage from fire, wind, water, flood, hail, or sinkholes.

-Houses with pools sell better in Florida, but if you don't have one, consider installing a patio or porch with a screen.
+Houses with pools sell better in Florida.
+If you don't have one, consider installing a patio or porch with a screen.
 People are interested in places where they can spend time outside, but because of the state's mosquito problem, a screen is a must.
 Modern kitchens and bathrooms, exterior lighting, and spacious laundry rooms are also popular in Florida.

 Where to list your home